 Who Are We?

 We are a group of concerned individuals who met each other in many activities (college, education, outdoors, and professional activities).
-We come from many areas of expertise (education, computer, law, marketing, administrative and CPA), but we are united in our concern for the planet and continued human existence on it.
+We come from many areas of expertise (education, computer, law, marketing, medicine, administrative and CPA), but we are united in our concern for the planet and continued human existence on it.

 Tony Lee lives in the Boston area and is a retired CPA and former US Navy officer.
 He began working on environmental and non-profit causes in 1980 with Friends of the Earth, and has continued to do so throughout his life, particularly around climate change.
 He has developed and led the Can We Stop Climate Change course in conjunction with Elders Climate Action.
 When Tony isn’t teaching about climate change he enjoys mountain biking and gardening.
 He has a B.A. in Economics from Yale University and an MBA from Rutgers.

 Tom Rawson is a recently retired 7th- and 8th-grade science teacher who lives near Boston.
 He attended and then started leading Can We Stop Climate Change courses, works on climate change education with Mass.
 Audubon, and is an En-ROADS Climate Ambassador.
 His environmental interest began with work on campus for the first Earth Day in 1970; his interest in climate change grew beginning about 12 years ago when he started teaching it to 8th-graders.
 Before becoming a teacher Tom ran his own software business for many years.
 He spends his free time doing carpentry, bicycle riding, hiking, and sailing when he can.
 He has a B.A. in Biology from Swarthmore College, an M.S. in Biomathematics from the University of Washington, and an M.Ed. from UMass Boston.